2015 Cordelia Award Winner: Kitty Percy

 What’s interesting about celebrities is they’re the closest thing we have to mythical beings.
 Butter Side Up is a kind of question – ‘what would happen if the unluckiest man in the world got stuck with a kind of modern-day goddess of good fortune?’

 The line between “reality” and “imagination” are often blurred in your screenplay.
 Can you give some insight into the reasoning behind this storytelling choice?

 My life is largely domestic and suburban; writing is an escape.
-Like most writers, the worlds I create in my head are as as real to me as any other.
-One of my favourite movies is Uncle Boonmee Who Can Recall His Past Lives, in which the living and the dead rub along together, people get reincarnated as strange animals and the time line is non-linear – none of which is ever explained or rationalised.
+Like most writers, the worlds I create in my head are as real to me as any other.
+One of my favourite movies is Uncle Boonmee Who Can Recall His Past Lives, in which the living and the dead rub along together, people get reincarnated as strange animals and the timeline is non-linear – none of which is ever explained or rationalized.
 In Butter Side Up, Stan’s daughter Micky (11) has been dealt a tough hand; I wanted to suggest in some sense that by the end of the story she’s made her imagined life a reality.

 What inspired you to become a screenwriter?

 Writing is a way to take all of your mistakes and neuroses and turn them into something useful, and it’s cheaper than therapy.
 Maybe it’s because my mental terrain is chaotic, but what I love about screenwriting are the structures and boundaries, the rules of the craft.
 The thought of writing a novel terrifies me – where do you even begin, let alone finish?
 I’d start navel-gazing then disappear into that dark psychological hole and never come out again…